Cycles in the de Rham cohomology of abelian varieties over number fields: A strengthening of the result of Bost and its application

-\begin{rem} The only place that we will use the assumption that $A_{\bar{K}}$ is simple is to use the first assertion of \Cref{N=2g} to show that if $s$ is not algebraic, then the Zariski closure of the $g$-dimensional formal subvariety that we will construct using $s$ is of dimension $2g$.
-In general, the Zariski closure is of dimension at least $g+1$ and the same argument as below shows that any $\beta$-cycle with $\beta>1-\frac1{2(g+1)}$ is algebraic. \end{rem}
+\begin{rem} The only place where we use the assumption of $A_{\bar{K}}$ being simple is to obtain the first assertion of \Cref{N=2g}.
+It says that if $s$ is not algebraic, then the Zariski closure of the $g$-dimensional formal subvariety that we will construct using $s$ is of dimension $2g$.
+In general, the Zariski closure of a non-algebraic $g$-dimensional formal subvariety is of dimension at least $g+1$ and then the same argument as below shows that any $\beta$-cycle with $\beta>1-\frac1{2(g+1)}$ is algebraic. \end{rem}

 \begin{para} The proof of this theorem will occupy the rest of this subsection.
-Since the definition of $\beta$-cycle is independent of choice of definition field and the property of being a $\beta$-cycle is preserved under isogeny, we may assume that $A$ is principally polarized and that $s$ is defined over $K$.
+Since the definition of $\beta$-cycle is independent of the choice of a field of definition and the property of being a $\beta$-cycle is preserved under isogeny, we may assume that $A$ is principally polarized and $s$ is defined over $K$.
 Let $X$ be $\dA\times \dA$ and $e$ be its identity.
-The main idea is to apply \Cref{Gas} to the following formal subvariety $\widehat{V}\subset \widehat{X}_{/e}$.
-Consider the sub Lie algebra This sub Lie algebra induces an involutive subbundle $\cH$ of the tangent bundle of $\dA\times\dA$ via translation.
+The main idea is to apply \Cref{Gas} to the following formal subvariety $\widehat{V}\subset \widehat{X}_{e}$.
+Consider the sub Lie algebra ($\bar{s}$ is defined in \cref{sbar}) This sub Lie algebra induces an involutive subbundle $\cH$ of the tangent bundle of $X$ via translation.
 The formal subvariety $\widehat{V}$ is defined to be the formal leaf passing through $e$.
-A finite place $v$ of $K$ is called bad if $\cH\otimes k_v$ is not stable under $p$-th power map of derivatives. \end{para}
+A finite place $v$ of $K$ is called \emph{bad} if $\cH\otimes k_v$ is not stable under $p_v$-th power map of derivations. \end{para}